kentv0/academic-projects/README.md

 Type Casting
 ------
-* Type Casting is assigning a value of one type to a variable of another type and are classified into two types:
+Type Casting is assigning a value of one type to a variable of another type and are classified into two types:
+1. Widening Casting (Implicit)
+2. Narrowing Casting (Explicitly done)
 ### 1. Widening Casting (Implicit)
 ```byte``` -> ```short``` -> ```int``` -> ```long``` -> ```float``` -> ```double```
 * Widening (or Automatic type conversion) take place when...